xbenyx/h2p_automation/README.md

 ### How Can I Contribute?

-1. **Report Bugs**: If you come across any bugs or issues while using our project, please report them on our [Issue Tracker](link-to-issue-tracker).
+1. **Report Bugs**: If you come across any bugs or issues while using our project, please report them.
 Be sure to include detailed information about the problem and steps to reproduce it.

 2. **Submit Feature Requests**: Have a great idea for a new feature or improvement?
 Let us know by opening an issue.
 We'd love to hear your suggestions and feedback!